Units and Magnitudes

 Tun = 8 barrels = 2016 pounds of water = 914 kg = .914 metric tons

-These are equivalently units of mass, using water as the density conversion.
-1 pint of volume is one pound of mass.
+These are equivalently units of mass, using the density of water.
+1 pint = 1.043 pounds.
+Ideally, this conversion factor should be "1".

 Inches are subdivided by powers of 2.